 So, today we take a deep dive into the average B2B SEO strategy and the ways in which PR strategy plays a role in elevating a brand’s online reputation.
 Let’s get into it.

-A Beginner’s Guide to B2B SEO Strategy
+A Beginner’s Guide to B2B SEO Best Practices

 Google and other search engines use complex and multifaceted algorithms to rank websites.
 As a result, SEO is also complex and multifaceted—there are a variety of technical and content-related factors that influence Google’s perception of your website.